-stated that the driver of the 07.00 ex Pearse Station push/pull train, Mr. Rogers, had reported late for duty on the morning of the accident.
-Driver and Guard had left the train after it came to a halt outside Connolly Station and the train restarted before the driver could climb aboard.
-Mr. drew attention to the failure of Guard to exchange hand signals with the driver, as required by the Rules, before the train moved off.
+Mr. Callanan stated that the driver of the 07.00 ex Pearse Station push/pull train, Mr. Rogers, had reported late for duty on the morning of the accident.
+Driver Rogers and Guard Salmon had left the train after it came to a halt outside Connolly Station and the train restarted before the driver could climb aboard.
+Mr. Callanan drew attention to the failure of Guard Salmon to exchange hand signals with the driver, as required by the Rules, before the train moved off.

-outlined the measures taken to deal with the runaway train.
+Mr. Callanan outlined the measures taken to deal with the runaway train.
 The speeds of the 07.00 ex Connolly and the 07.00 ex Pearse Down trains as they approached Gormanston Station had been estimated at about 68 m.p.h. and 80 m.p.h. respectively.

-described the positions in which the controls of the O7.00 ex Pearse train were found after the accident - Forward/ reverse lever in forward position, power controller in maximum power position, brake handle in "off" position and vigilance control isolating handle in "isolate" position, which meant that the safety control equipment was inoperative.
+11. Mr. Callanan described the positions in which the controls of the 07.00 ex Pearse train were found after the accident - Forward/ reverse lever in forward position, power controller in maximum power position, brake handle in "eff" position and vigilance control isolating handle in "isolate" position, which meant that the safety control equipment was inoperative.

-explained that bringing the vigilance control isolating handle to the "isolate" position involved breaking a wire seal.
+Mr. Callanan explained that bringing the vigilance control isolating handle to the "isolate" position involved breaking a wire seal.
 The unauthorised practice of breaking these wire seals to facilitate shunting movements had grown up at Pearse Station and on the Saturday prior to the accident the seal in the control cab on this particular push/pull set had been broken by a shunter at Pearse Station.
 Instructions against breaking these seals and setting out the proper procedures for releasing brakes when shunting push/pull train sets had been issued by C.I.E.

-Mr. P. Technical Assistant, C.T.E., stated that when he inspected the setting of the controls in the control cab of the O7.00 hours ex Pearse Station train at about 09.20 hours on the day of the accident he found the main power controller in notch 8 (maximum power position), the forward/reverse lever in the forward position, the brake application handle in the "off" position and the safety control isolating handle in the "isolate" position.
+Mr. P. Barry, Technical Assistant, C.T.E., stated that when he inspected the setting of the controls in the control cab of the O7.00 hours ex Pearse Station train at about 09.20 hours on the day of the accident he found the main power controller in notch 8 (maximum power position), the forward/reverse lever in the forward position, the brake application handle in the "off" position and the safety control isolating handle in the "isolate" position.

-Mr. saw that the wire for sealing the safety control isolating handle in the "run" position was broken.
+Mr. Barry saw that the wire for sealing the safety control isolating handle in the "run" position was broken.
 The broken sealing wire was still partly attached to the isolating handle housing.

-approached Gormanston Station at 60 m.p.h. for the 07.00 ex Connolly Station and 90 m.p.h. for the 07.00 ex Pearse Station.
+Mr. Barry had estimated the speeds of the Down trains as they approached Gormanston Station at 60 m.p.h. for the 07.00 ex Connolly Station and 90 m.p.h. for the 07.00 ex Pearse Station.
 These estimates were based on the times shown in the signal cabin train register books.